-These volunteers have applied to volunteer with your organisation, it is now up to you to contact them to progress their application, this may be inviting them to have a quick phone conversation about the role, or asking them to complete an application form.
+If someone has applied to volunteer with your organisation, it is now up to you to contact them to progress their application, this might involve inviting them to have a quick phone conversation about the role, or asking them to complete an application form or DBS Check.

-You can see who has applied by logging into your account, go to the opportunity, on the left-hand side click ‘Volunteers’ you will then see a list of all the volunteers who have applied for that opportunity.
+You can see who has applied by logging into your account, and going to the opportunity, on the left-hand side click ‘Applicants’ – you will then see a list of all the volunteers who have applied for that opportunity.

 We are very happy to follow up any unresponsive volunteers.

 Call us on 0300 365 9960, let us know the volunteer names and the role they applied for, we’ll call them and get back to you.

 They will most likely be waiting to hear back from you, so please politely inform volunteers of your decision.
 This is always considered best practice.

 You can then dissociate the volunteer from the opportunity online.

 - 1. Login, and go to the opportunity